 Rice Cooker, A Must-Have Kitchen Appliance

 A rice cooker is a fixture of many Asian households.
-The electric kitchen appliance is used for cooking rice automatically with the push of a button.
+You can use the rice cooker for cooking perfect jasmine rice, basmati rice, etc., automatically with the push of a button.
 Various models are available on the market nowadays, rivaling each other with convenient features and stylish designs.

 Appearance-wise, a rice cooker might look similar to an instant pot.
 However, it’s important to be able to tell rice cookers apart from instant pots, as their functions are quite different.
 It’s not always the case that you can use an instant pot to replace a rice cooker.